ProgramCOVID-19 Federal Assistance e311

 How can a city use federal funds to help residents with overdue utility payments?

 The Emergency Rental Assistance Program (“ERAP”), expanded through the ARP, also includes utility assistance for households that pay rent (but not for homeowners) and meet other income and financial hardship criteria as an eligible use.
 Both ERAP1 and ERAP2 funds can be used for this purpose if conditions are met.
-ERAP encourages (and in the case of ERAP1 funds, requires) recipients to work directly with utility providers to pay for batches of utility bills for large numbers of renters who have overdue utility bills.
+ERAP encourages (and in the case of ERAP1 funds, requires) recipients to work directly with utility providers to pay for utility bills for renters who have overdue utility bills.
 All payments through this program must be associated with an invoice, bill, or evidence of payment for overdue payments, as well as documentation of the eligibility of the recipient.
 Treasury has not published further guidance for municipalities that control utilities, but as noted above, does encourage direct payment to utility providers.

 The Homeowner Assistance Fund (“HAF”), likewise established by the ARP, also includes utilities as an eligible use, but encourages municipalities “to consider program designs that leverage utility assistance from other federal programs that have been created expressly for that purpose before using HAF funds for utility assistance.”
 Additionally, any household that receives funding from this program must submit attestations and documentation of their financial hardship and other eligibility requirements.

 The ARP also provided supplemental funding to the Low Income Home Energy Assistance Program (“LIHEAP”).
 Utility bills are also an eligible use of LIHEAP funds.
 This program is administered through states, tribes, and territories.